 With some of the best eateries, bars, espresso pit-stops and fine-dining restaurants as your neighbours, when creating the Crossing Condotti it was thought better to feel more integrated into the hood and what better way to do this than starting your day as the Romans do: at the local espresso bar.

 You can of course fix yourself the early morning caffeine kick courtesy of the in-room Nespresso machine and a refrigerator filled with soft drinks.

-There is a complementary house bar for that important l'aperitivo and make yourself at home with unlimited access to the pantry kitchen decorated with Fornasetti wallpaper, stocked with your yummy day-to-day essentials.
+Continue as the Italians do and head for the complimentary house bar for that important l'aperitivo and make yourself at home with unlimited access to the pantry kitchen decorated with Fornasetti wallpaper, stocked with your yummy day-to-day essentials.
 For longer stays book the apartment - the onsite team can fill your pantry with your favourites or have fresh ingredients delivered if you fancy knocking up dinner.

 We have put together a list of some of our favourite spots to eat, drink and visit.

 Always remember that you can ask Francesco and Andrea for personalized suggestions and help making reservations and booking tickets for museum exhibitions, theatre and excursions if you wish.

 The fabulous boutique Hotel Julien, with its mansion-house pedigree in the heartlands of old-town Antwerp, is a self-confessed curator of the arts, designer pieces, antiques and mid-century furnishings, which adorn the handsome salons and rooms in comfy elegance.read more

 The seductive fusion of small design hotel meets stylish townhouse belonging to an architect friend best describes what this luxury nine-suite bolthole in Lisbon’s fashionable Amoreiras quarters is all about.read more